How to upgrade RAM easily

 Upgrading RAM comes down to a simple checklist:

-What form factor is your RAM?
+What form factor of RAM does your motherboard support?

 If you’re adding an additional RAM stick, you’ll need to check if there is a free slot to take the extra RAM.
 This is easy enough to do by accessing the Task Manager program, navigating to Performance, and then checking the “Slots used:” field.